aidanjohnson/dt7816/README.md

 ***—Work in Progress (WIP)—***

+This is a custom application for DT7816 autonomous asynchronous I/O sampling that configures the board's analog inputs.
+The sampled data is read [asynchronously](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365683(v=vs.85).aspx) from the input stream and written to a AIFF file.
+The following documentation provides a step-by-step guide to using this software.

 See the [manufacturer guide](https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/DT7816_Getting_Started.htm) for the [DT7816](https://www.mccdaq.com/Products/ARM-DAQ/DT7816) if you want a more thorough guide necessary for manual setup and building.
 This repository is intended to make the building process easier and faster by automating it through a script.
 Download the tarball in [`INSTALL`](/INSTALL) to build all the code for this DAQ, which is installed to the directory: `/opt/ti-sdk-am335x-evm-07.00.00.00/`.
 Note that, if built from scratch, the directory would not contain `INSTALL`, [`UM7816.pdf`](/DT7816/UM7816.pdf), and [`DT7816-Programming.pdf`](/DT7816-Programming.pdf); these have been only included for convenience.
 Follow the instructions below to build it all from scratch.

 ## Installation Instructions